 Additional instructions will be given on a case-by-case basis by Dr. U or the patient’s Trichopigmentation practitioner.

 Each appointment for trichopigmentation with Dr. Umar is broken down into treatment sessions, all specifically designed to give the patient a feeling of ease and comfort when it relates to their procedure and progress.
 Through each session, Dr. U encourages the patient to ask questions and engage as each session progresses to receive the best results and appearance that they could hope for.
 Below you will find how each session works in-depth and what is expected of Dr. Umar on each visit to his clinic.

 In the first session, the practitioner will create a natural-looking configuration of dots on the skin.
 The arrangement is in irregular clusters of pigment points with a hexagonal shape.
 These points are also inserted, more sparsely, near the outside of the scalp, including the hairline, temples, and periaural areas.

 In the second session, additional pigment points are added to create a fuller and better-desired outcome.
 This includes:

 - mimicking hair density along with different areas of the scalp.

 This last session is optional.
-It is usually booked if there are any issues with density and desired effect after the patient has had the scalp micropigmentation for several months.
-This might be because of several different factors including sunlight exposure, use of products with alcohol, excess sweating, or dermatitis.
+It is usually booked if there are any density issues and desired effect after the patient has had the scalp micropigmentation for several months.
+This might be because of several different factors, including sunlight exposure, products with alcohol, excess sweating, or dermatitis.